henophilia/henophilia.org/content/index.md

 Last update: 2024-08-13
 # Epilogue
 Primordial trust in yourself is **equivalent** to henophilia, i.e. one core part of henophilia is itself.
-From the practical side, belief systems are always somewhat self-referential.
+From the practical side, belief systems are always somewhat self-referential and that's what makes them mystic.
+Maybe henophilia.org is the better promised second volume of Hölderlin's Hyperion?

 When you befriend unity by embracing it practically, you will realize its effect more and more, every day, every month, every year, until the end of your life.
 The persevering trust in your own creation of long-term pleasure (or even just the hope thereof!) is something that will make you feel powerful.
 But not powerful in the "egoistic leader" sense, but benevolent, down-to-earth, sharing, compassionate.
 Grounded not only with earth, but grounded with "who you really want to be".
 Like, really, really want to be.
 Because you **are** earth.